0x1NotMe/devils-advocate/projectOutline.md

 ### 7. **Next Steps**

-- Research Eliza’s capabilities in relation to X API integration.
+- Research Eliza's capabilities in relation to X API integration.
 - Develop a prototype with @mention triggering and response generation.
 - Define a detailed content policy and moderation rules.
 - Establish a testing environment with a controlled whitelist of users.